karthik11135/carsus-proposal/carsus_dashboard.md

 Tech Stack : Flask, Jinja2 and TailwindCSS for styling

-On the server side, the default atom data is created using only the default options initially.
-If the user wants to change the data by incorporating other options in NNDC Reader, CMFGEN etc, specific middleware can be created to facilitate custom atomic data creation.
-On the backend, various endpoints can be created to serve the atomic files data, compare different atomic datasets and also alter the default atomic dataset by sending specific options.
+On the server side, the default atom data is created using the default options.
+Various endpoints can be created to serve the atomic files data, compare different atomic datasets and also alter the default atomic dataset by sending specific options.

 #### Backend Features